Private Equity

 • Recent industry transactions and their multiples.

-• The industry’s competitive dynamics and key players.
+• The industry’s competitive landscape and key players.

 • Working capital cycle, debt/equity ratios, and other financial metrics.